Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 You may like a sparse look for your garland, which fits the winter feel.
 I decided to give my mantel a more lush green look.

 Last Christmas I bought several different types of green picks on sale.
-I cut all the branches off and used them as filler on our bedroom tree and to create a bowl of greens in our kitchen.
+I cut all the branches off and used them as filler in other Christmas decor and to create a bowl of greens in our kitchen.

-This year I’m recreating the same base look of garland for the mantel.
+This year I’ll recreate the same base look of garland for the mantel.

 I used these green pieces to fill in the garland on the mantel for a fuller look.

-TIP: Use a variety of foliage for a more natural look.
+TIP: Use a variety of foliage for a more natural look – oh, I already said that!

 If you have small Christmas trees, they will be a great addition to winter decor.
 I had 3 small trees that I used in our entry and kitchen.

 First, I removed the lights and the ornaments.
-One tree had a snowy look to it with a burlap wrapper~ perfect for a soft winter mantel with texture.
+One tree had a snowy look with a burlap wrapper – perfect for a soft winter mantel with texture.

 I used two smaller trees to balance on the other side of the mantel.